AIPMLab/MambaOut-DA/README.md

 **Figure 1**.
 Pipeline of MambaOut-DA based on standard UDA.
 The process begins with extracting features from both labeled source and unlabeled target domains by a pre-trained MambaOut model (frozen).
 Furthermore, these features pass through a bottleneck module consisting of two fully connected layers.
 The output from the bottleneck is used to compute the adaptation loss ($\mathcal{L}_{CMMD},\mathcal{L}_{IM},\mathcal{L}_{SSL}$) and the classification loss ($\mathcal{L}_{CE}$) on the source domain to fine-tune the bottleneck module.

-### Table 1: Comparison with SOTA methods on **Office-31**.
+**Table 1**: Comparison with SOTA methods on **Office-31**.
 The best performance is marked in **bold**.
 The methods above the horizontal line are CNN-based methods, while the methods below the horizontal line are ViT-based methods.

 | Method | A→W | D→W | W→D | A→D | D→A | W→A | Avg. |
 | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- |